Planning for ADFS Capacity

 Get recommendations about ADFS server role and federated application capacity based on an analysis of actual test result data.

-Note Recommendations are identified with a Recommendations heading throughout this section so that you can quickly locate them and assess how they may affect your deployment decisions.
+Hinweis Recommendations are identified with a Recommendations heading throughout this section so that you can quickly locate them and assess how they may affect your deployment decisions.

 Understand how capacity requirements and scaling techniques can affect peak load conditions that might be handled by specific ADFS server roles and federated applications.